The Griya Villas & Spa – Opulent and secluded villas with unrivaled views.

 - Beach: Amed is a chain of coves and cliffs, with rare beaches packed with rocks and boats.
 To access the closest beach, cut through one of the resorts on the other side of the road.
 The beach is very rocky and lined with boats, but decent enough for snorkeling just offshore.

-- Views: Each villa provides views of the sea in front and hills to the back, while vistas from the restaurant/bar and main pool are of the hills.
+- Views: Each villa offers views of the sea in front and hills to the back, while views from the restaurant/bar and main pool are of the hills.

-- Kitchen: All villas (the only type of accommodation) contain a kitchen.
+- Kitchen: All villas (the only type of accommodation) come with kitchens.

 - Private Pools/Jacuzzis: The resort only offers villas, each featuring a private pool.